-Executive Engineer of the PWD (R&B) Bhaderwah division, vide communication number 4673-75 dated 17.12.2018 had issued a certificate and confirms that the existing road is single lane and the RoW is 10.00 meters.
+Executive Engineer of the PWD (R&B) vide communication number 4673-75 dated 17.12.2018 had issued a certificate which confirms that the existing road is single lane and the RoW is 10.00 meters.
 Certificate also confirms that the ownership of the land lies with PWD, Bhadrwah division.
-Project Manager (Transport, Jammu division) vide letter no

-PIU/T/ERA/2021/865 dated 16.03.2021 provided a non-encumbrance certificate which confirms that RoW of 10 meters is available for road upgaradtion and its encumberance free which means that no private or public structure exists on the whole alignment.
+Project Manager (Transport, Jammu division) of PIU vide letter no PIU/T/ERA/2021/865 dated 16.03.2021 provided a non-encumbrance certificate which confirms that the sub-project does not require any land acquisition and 10 meters RoW is available for upgradation work.